tranarchy/simpleoverlay/README.md

 <br>

 > [!NOTE]
-> Currently GPU information is limited to AMD and Apple GPUs
+> Currently GPU information is limited to AMD, NVIDIA and Apple GPUs